 Over time, the United Nations has increased its presence in locations all over the world.
 There are over 130 field offices, which include peacekeeping and political missions and humanitarian field operations, and they play an essential role in identifying, highlighting, and responding to emerging challenges.
 While the work may vary greatly, the one unifying factor is the opportunity to make a difference, both in the world and in your own life.
-Together with its partners, the UN is tasked with a variety of responsibilities, such as providing and coordinating humanitarian assistance; promoting and protecting human rights; promoting the wise stewardship of the global environment; assisting countries to combat the supply of illicit drugs, crime and corruption and; providing information on the Organization and its activities in the various locations in which it operates.
+Together with its partners, the UN is tasked with a variety of responsibilities, such as providing and coordinating humanitarian assistance; promoting and protecting human rights; promoting the wise stewardship of the global environment; assisting countries to combat the supply of illicit drugs, crime and corruption and providing information on the Organization and its activities in the various locations in which it operates.
 Missions Directed by the Department of Peacekeeping Operations

-UN Field Careers

-Before you navigate through the existing job opportunities available online, we strongly advise that you read carefully the description of each current UN operation through the links to the mission website.
+UN Field Careers Before you navigate through the existing job opportunities available online, we strongly advise that you read carefully the description of each current UN operation through the links to the mission website.
 Please apply for the positions that best match your expertise, qualifications, experience and aspirations.
 The necessary education background/training, experience and skills to perform a specific job are explained in the qualification section of each vacancy announcement.

-If you are interested in working for Peacekeeping please send your resume to Outreachforpeace@un.org and write "WRUD4P" in the subject line of your email.
+If you are interested in working for Peacekeeping Operations, please send your resume to Outreachforpeace@un.org and write "WRUD4P" in the subject line of your email.
 Disclaimer: due to the mobile and dynamic nature of field careers, profilees may not necessarily feature in their current positions.
 What are you doing for peace?

-Field Personnel Division.
-United Nations Department of Field Support
+Field Personnel Division, United Nations Department of Field Support Working together for a better world is the essence of what we do in peace operations.

-As a Public Information Chief.
-I represent the face of the Mission, and through a unified team effort, we generate public awareness, understanding and SUPPORT for peace operations wherever it's needed.

-^{} Source: Map No. 4259 Rev. 20(E), Cartographic Section, Department of Field Support, UNITED NATIONS, April 2014
+^{} Source: Map No. 4259 Rev. 20(E), Cartographic Section, Department of Field Support, UNITED NATIONS, April 2014 ^{} political missio